JoseQuintas/hwgui/utils/bincnt/Readme.txt

 4.)
 Additional bug information
 5.)
 Add binary files to a container in a batch
 6.)
 DBF as binary container
+7.)
+Add binary files to a DBF container in a batch

 0.)
 Introduction